SkillsFundingAgency/das-platform-automation/README.md

 ## GitHub Releases

 The das-platform-automation repository is published as a release on GitHub.com.
-Releases provide a list of changes made to specific releases as well as links to the assets available.
+Releases provide a list of changes made to a specific release as well as links to the assets available.
 Using GitHub releases enables the use of the Azure DevOps GitHub Release Task so that the scripts in das-platform-automation can be consumed within Azure Pipeline deployments.

 ### Azure DevOps GitHub Release Task